textpattern/textpattern.github.io/tags/images.md

 : **Default:** unset.

 `auto_detect="string context"`
 : List of Textpattern contexts to consider when automatically searching for images.
-If you wish to turn off the automatic check, set this to `auto_detect="`.
+If you wish to turn off the automatic check, set this to `auto_detect=""`.
 You can choose from the following contexts: \\
 `article` to look in the article_image field. \\
 `category` to look in the URL for a category list. \\
 `author` to look in the URL for an author list. \\